 \section{Abstract}

-Gaussian process models typically contain finite dimensional parameters in the covariance functions that need to be estimated from the data.
-We study the Bayesian fixed-domain asymptotic properties of the covariance parameters in a Gaussian process with an isotropic Mat\'ern covariance function, which has many applications in spatial statistics.
-Under fixed-domain asymptotics, it is well known that when the dimension of data is less than or equal to three, the microergodic parameter can be consistently estimated with asymptotic normality while the variance parameter and the range (or length-scale) parameter cannot.
-Motivated by the frequentist theory, we prove a Bernstein-von Mises theorem for the covariance parameters in isotropic Mat\'ern covariance functions.
-We show that under fixed-domain asymptotics, the joint posterior distribution of the microergodic parameter and the range parameter can be factored independently into the product of their marginal posteriors as the sample size goes to infinity.
-The posterior of the microergodic parameter converges in total variation norm to a normal distribution with shrinking variance, while the posterior distribution of the range parameter does not necessarily converge to any degenerate distribution in general.
-Our theory allows an unbounded prior support for the range parameter on the whole positive real line.
-Furthermore, we propose a new property called the posterior asymptotic efficiency in linear prediction, and show that the Bayesian kriging predictor at a new spatial location with covariance parameters randomly drawn from their posterior distribution has the same prediction mean squared error as if the true parameters were known.
-In the special case of one-dimensional Ornstein-Uhlenbeck process, we derive an explicit form for the limiting posterior distribution of the range parameter and an explicit posterior convergence rate for the posterior asymptotic efficiency in linear prediction.
-We verify these asymptotic results in numerical examples.
+Gaussian process models typically contain finite dimensional parameters in the covariance function that need to be estimated from the data.
+We study the Bayesian fixed-domain asymptotics for the covariance parameters in a universal kriging model with an isotropic Mat\'ern covariance function, which has many applications in spatial statistics.
+We show that when the dimension of domain is less than or equal to three, the joint posterior distribution of the microergodic parameter and the range parameter can be factored independently into the product of their marginal posteriors under fixed-domain asymptotics.
+The posterior of the microergodic parameter is asymptotically close in total variation distance to a normal distribution with shrinking variance, while the posterior distribution of the range parameter does not converge to any point mass distribution in general.
+Our theory allows an unbounded prior support for the range parameter and flexible designs of sampling points.
+We further study the asymptotic efficiency and convergence rates in posterior prediction for the Bayesian kriging predictor with covariance parameters randomly drawn from their posterior distribution.
+In the special case of one-dimensional Ornstein-Uhlenbeck process, we derive explicitly the limiting posterior of the range parameter and the posterior convergence rate for asymptotic efficiency in posterior prediction.
+We verify these asymptotic results in numerical experiments.